-The terms further state that Dropbox does not sell personal information to advertisers or other third parties.
-However, the terms state that Dropbox may display targeted advertisements to users and track users on other apps and services across the internet for advertising purposes.
-The terms state that each Dropbox account has an email address associated with it, and that Dropbox Business teams can create managed account hierarchies.
-The terms further state that Dropbox uses reasonable security standards, including encryption of files at rest, to keep data secure, but do not mention encryption in transit.
-The terms clearly state that users can upload content to the product and that users can access, modify, or delete their personal information from their account.
-Finally, the terms clearly state that the product is not intended for use by children under 13.
+The terms further say that Dropbox does not sell personal information to advertisers or other third parties.
+However, the terms say that Dropbox may display targeted advertisements to users and track users on other apps and services across the internet for advertising purposes.
+The terms say that each Dropbox account has an email address associated with it, and that Dropbox Business teams can create managed account hierarchies.
+The terms further say that Dropbox uses reasonable security standards, including encryption of files at rest, to keep data secure, but do not mention encryption in transit.
+The terms clearly say that users can upload content to the product and that users can access, modify, or delete their personal information from their account.
+Finally, the terms say that the product is not intended for use by children under 13.

 Every privacy rating includes an overall score.
 A higher score (up to 100%) means the product provides more transparent privacy policies with better practices to protect user data.
 The score is best used is as an indicator of how much additional work a person will need to do to make an informed decision about a product.

 The privacy evaluation process summarizes the policies of an application or service into concern categories based on a subset of evaluation questions that can be used to quickly identify particular practices of a vendor’s policies.
 These concerns are composed of evaluation questions that can be used to calculate scores relative to that concern.

 |Data Rights: Controlling rights to data||88||85|

 |Data Sold: Preventing sale of data||75||35|

 |Data Safety: Promoting responsible use||50||30|

 |Ads & Tracking: Prohibiting the exploitation of users' decision making process||36||45|

 |School Purpose: Following student data privacy laws||0||0|